7 min read

 • Streamlined Applications: Applicants enter data directly into your system, making it easy to review.

-• Automated Communication: Send welcome emails, follow-ups, application status updates, and more.
+• Centralized Communications: Send welcome emails, follow-ups, messages of recognition, and more.

 • Data Analytics and Reporting: Pull reports on volunteer interests, recruitment channels, and other key information for improved decision-making.